MRU-F22-CS1/instructions/tutorials/classes_lab.md

 - Provide a `__str__` method that returns a text representation of the card (e.g. '3♣')

 ### `draw_card` function
 Copy the below `draw_card` function into your program.
-It returns a random Card instance.
+You will need to complete it so to returns a random Card instance.
 You will also need to `import random`.
 Note how `random.randint` and `random.choice` have been used to select a random value and suit.
 ```python
 def draw_card() -> Card:
     """